Highlights of the Program

 Q&A SESSION ON ITALY'S HYDROGEN STRATEGY AND INFRASTRUCTURE DEVELOPMENT

-ACCELERATING HYDROGEN ADOPTION THROUGH INFRASTRUCTURE READY INNOVATION
+ACCELERATING HYDROGEN ADOPTION THROUGH INFRASTRUCTURE-READY INNOVATION

 Ayrton Energy